webmapper/amaps/README.md

 `npm run build-amaps -- --production`

-`dist/` will contain browser and Ecmascript builds of the javascript, as well as all the assets needed to run the demos, including css and icons for both Amaps and NL Maps.
+`dist/` will contain browser and Ecmascript builds of the Javascript for the `amaps` applications.

 To subsequently create a release, create a tag, push it to Github, and annotate the tag so that it shows up on the 'releases' tab.